-Figure 4 : ToolBox as the target object present on the far-right side, next to the closet.
+Figure 4 : A toolbox as the target object presented on the far-right side, next to the closet.

-The second block will look the same as the first block only now we will add clutter, other objects that aren’t our target stimuli object that can appear in different places in the scene.
+The second block will look the same as the first block only now we will add clutter, i.e., other objects that are not target objects.
+Clutter objects can appear in different positions in the scene.